computational-metabolomics/metfrag-galaxy/README.rst

 Changes
 -------
 Version 2.4.5+galaxy0.1.12
-- Allow metchem database to be accessed with user defined database name, user and password
+- Allow metchem database to be configured via a config.ini file (allows more flexibility)

 Version 2.4.5+galaxy0.1.11
 - Update to MetFrag version 2.4.5